aandergr/kspalculator/README.md

 required, because of rounding to tank sizes), the **acceleration at full thrust** as well as the **mass** at beginning and end of each *flight phase*.

-(By the way, we are talking about Kerbal Space Program, Version 1.1.2)
+(By the way, we are talking about Kerbal Space Program, version 1.1.2)

 ## Usage